 Private Residence Relief (PRR) is a valuable relief that is designed to enable taxpayers to sell their main residence without having to pay Capital Gains Tax (CGT).
-Following Budget proposals announced in autumn 2018, and a government consultation which closed on 11 July 2019, it has been confirmed that further restrictions will apply in the draft Finance Bill legislation recently published.
+Reliefs will be restricted from 6 April 2020.

 The ‘final tax free period’ of exemption, which exempts gains even if you no longer occupy the property, was reduced from 36 months to 18 months in April 2014 as it was seen as too generous.
 The 36 month period was retained for owners who move into a care home or who are disabled.